envoyproxy/gateway/site/content/en/latest/tasks/traffic/backend.md

 ## Warning

-Similar to the K8s Endpoint API, the Backend API can be misused to allow traffic to be sent to otherwise restricted destiantions, as described in [CVE-2021-25740][].
+Similar to the K8s Endpoint API, the Backend API can be misused to allow traffic to be sent to otherwise restricted destinations, as described in [CVE-2021-25740][].
 A Backend resource can be used to:
-- Expose a Service or Pod that sould not be
+- Expose a Service or Pod that should not be accessible
-- Reference a Serivce or Pod by a Route without appropriate Reference Grants
+- Reference a Service or Pod by a Route without appropriate Reference Grants
 - Expose the Envoy Proxy localhost (including the Envoy admin endpoint)

 For these reasons, the Backend API is disabled by default in Envoy Gateway configuration.
-Envoy Gateway admins are advised to follow [upstream reccomendations][] and restrict access to the Backend API using K8s RBAC.
+Envoy Gateway admins are advised to follow [upstream recommendations][] and restrict access to the Backend API using K8s RBAC.

+## Restrictions

+The Backend API is currently supported only in the following BackendReferences:
+- HTTPRoute: IP and FQDN endpoints
+- [Envoy Extension Policy] (ExtProc): IP, FQDN and Unix Domain socket endpoints

+The Backend API supports attachment the following policies:
+- [Backend TLS Policy][]

+Certain restrictions apply on the value of hostnames and addresses.
+For example, the loopback IP address range and the localhost hostname are forbidden.

 ## Quickstart